 Day 2 Friday: 8:00 am – 5:30 pm

 Day 3 Saturday: 8:00 am – 5:30 pm

 Day 4 Sunday: 8:00 am – 3:30 pm

 Total Contact Hours: 30.0

 Pre-readings will be provided electronically to course participants for completion prior to the course.
 An electronic lecture manual will be provided in the online Learning Center along with the post-course final exam, survey and a Course Completion.
-A printed lab manual will be provided on-site.

 Lab Participation & Consent